jonycmtt/arwithlpd/README.md

 Creative and detail-oriented UI/UX designer and frontend software engineer with 2+ years of experience.
-Proficient in React and Angular, with a strong foundation in HTML, CSS, and JavaScript.
+Proficient in React and Angular, with a strong foundation in HTML, CSS, and JavaScript also TypeScript.
 Skilled in creating intuitive and visually appealing user interfaces for web applications.
 Experienced in collaborating with cross-functional teams to deliver successful projects.

 :coffee: &emsp;Connect with me!